mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 # Webtrekk Android SDK v5 **[BETA]**
 Webtrekk Android SDK is used to integrate Webtrekk tracking systems with your Android apps.
-Collect your app usage, track how your users are using your app, track specific pages and custom events.
-And send the data to Webtrekk analytics servers to be used for further analysis.
+Collect meaningful data about how your apps are used, track how your users interact with your app, how they view specific pages, and custom events.
+Based on the tracking data from apps different indicators can be measured, which are already known from the web analytics, such as page impressions, events, screen size, operating system, e-commerce tracking, etc.

-Webtrekk Android SDK v5 is built in [Kotlin](https://kotlinlang.org/) and uses [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) for non-blocking executions, [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for enqueuing and sending the track requests to optimize the device battery and app performance.
+Webtrekk Android SDK v5 is written entirely in [Kotlin](https://kotlinlang.org/) and uses [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) for non-blocking executions, [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for enqueuing and sending the track requests to optimize the device battery and app performance.
 Webtrekk internally, collects and caches the data that you specify for tracking, and later, it sends those data to Webtrekk analytic servers in periodic times.

 # Contents